nature1995/Image-classifiers-on-Django-with-RESTAPI-V2/README.md

 ```

 ## Compatibility
-The codes are tested using Travis-CI platform with django 2.1.x and Python 3.5, 3.6
+The codes are tested using Travis-CI platform with Django>=2.1.5 or Django==3.0.0 and Python 3.5, 3.6, 3.7.

 ## Issue
 If you have questions or issues, please feel free to tell us.